BYOC Deployment Runlist

 Adding Google Managed Certificates to your GKE cluster is as simple as deploying the following Kubernetes manifest alongside your turbopuffer helm deployment.

-All that is required is to insert the correct value for YOUR_DOMAIN
+All that is required is to insert the correct value for YOUR_DOMAIN.

 apiVersion: cloud.google.com/v1